Family remembers 14-year-old's dreams before LAPD shooting

 Multiple people including store employees called police to report a man striking customers with a bike lock at the store in the North Hollywood area of the San Fernando Valley.
 One caller told a 911 dispatcher that the man had a gun.
 No firearm — only the bike lock — was recovered at the scene.

-The early surveillance footage showed a man in a tank top and shorts carrying a bicycle up the store’s escalator to the second floor, where he wandered around, seemingly disoriented, clutching a cable-style bike lock.
+The early surveillance footage showed a man carrying a bicycle up the store’s escalator to the second floor, where he wandered around, seemingly disoriented, clutching a cable-style bike lock.
 At times he stood motionless, staring into the distance.

 The footage later showed the man on the down escalator attacking a woman, who managed to escape his grip and run out of the store.